 In this interview, Pamela Childers, former Director of the Caldwell Writing Center at the McCallie Schools, is interviewed by Michael Pemberton, Emeritus Professor of English and past Director of the Writing Center at Georgia Southern University.
 The interview was conducted June 20, 2025.

-Childers has presented workshops and keynotes at the International Writing Across the Curriculum Conference, the annual meerting of the Conference on College Composition and Communication, IWCA, the annual conference of the European Association for Teaching Academic Writing, and other international conferences.
-Her scholarly works include her dissertation, Creating a Model WAC Program for Secondary School Teachers, as wll as four books (all available on the WAC Clearinghouse), WAC articles and columns, chapters in edited collection, and editorship of a special issue of Across the Disciplines.
+Childers has presented workshops and keynotes at the IWAC, CCCC, IWCA, European Association for Teaching Academic Writing (EATAW), European Writing Centers Association (EWCA) and other regional, national and international conferences.
+Her works include her dissertation, Creating a Model WAC Program for Secondary School Teachers, books (WAC Clearinghouse), chapters, articles, and columns.
 Her work has often been co-authored with students, cross-disciplinary scholars, and colleagues at all academic levels.
-Her WAC service includes the IWAC and AWAC Board of Consultants and the WAC Clearinghouse Editorial Board.
+For over a decade she also served as Executive Editor of The Clearing House: A Journal of Educational Strategies, Issues, and Ideas for Middle & High School Teachers.
+She has received the IWCA Scholarship Award, Muriel Harris IWCA Outstanding Service Award, and AWAC Distinguished Fellows Award.
 Through her work on WAC in secondary schools, WAC-based writing centers, and WAC partnerships, Dr. Childers continues to influence educators internationally.

 Video Production: Mike Palmquist and Zakery R. Muñoz